ricardoquesada/unijoysticle2/docs/pair_ds3.md

 ### Fetch the Unijoysticle device Bluetooth Address

-* Connect a terminal to the Unijoysticle.
+* Connect a terminal to the Unijoysticle using 115200 baud 8N1.
 If you don't know, see [Reporting Bugs][reporting_bugs] in the Users Guide.

 * Reset the Unijoysticle